Mount Olive in Wayne County, North Carolina — The American South (South Atlantic)

 Gerrard and his men arrested stationmaster Lemuel

 At the time of Garrard’s raid, Mount Olive had fewer than 100 residents, a post office, some frame stores and turpentine distilleries, and several houses.
 The village had been surveyed and platted in 1854, but Mount Olive was not incorporated as a town until March 1, 1870.

 (lower left) Mount Olive Depot (ca.1900) replaced late 1830’s depot burned by Maj.
 Jeptha Garrard in 1862.

 (upper right) Destroying railroads included heating and “wrapping” the rails.

 (lower right) Approximate route of Gen. John G. Foster's raid from New Bern to Goldsboro, December 1862

 Erected by North Carolina Civil War Trails.

 Location.
+35° 11.94′ N, 78° 3.855′ W. Marker is in Mount Olive, North Carolina, in Wayne County.
+Marker is at the intersection of Northwest Center Street (County Route 1938) and West College Street, on the left when traveling north on Northwest Center Street.
 Touch for map.
 Marker is at or near this postal address: 401 Northwest Center Street, Mount Olive NC 28365, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 20, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 377 times since then and 30 times this year.
+It was originally submitted on September 20, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 439 times since then and 2 times this year.
 Photos: 1, 2, 3, 4. submitted on September 20, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.